gitGNU/gnu_kenozooid/doc/user/intro.rst

 Introduction
 ============
 Kenozooid is software used to plan and analyse diving activities.
-Features like dive data analysis, dive profile plotting, dive computer support along with simple but powerful logbook maintenance and dive calculators are already implemented with further functions such as dive planning to come.
+Features like dive data plotting and analysis, dive computer support along with simple but powerful logbook maintenance and dive calculators are already implemented with further functions such as dive planning to come.

 Kenozooid is free software licensed under terms of `GPL <http://www.fsf.org/licensing/licenses/gpl.html>`_ license.